OsmanKandemir/indicator-intelligence/README.md

 ### From Pypi

-The script is [available on PyPI](https://pypi.org/project/IndicatorIntelligence/).
+The script is [available on PyPI](https://pypi.org/project/indicatorintelligence/).
 To install with pip:
 ```
-pip install IndicatorIntelligence
+pip install indicatorintelligence
 ```

 ### From Dockerfile